ashiq24/CoDA-NO/README.md

 It might seem that models are not compared fairly, as the CoDA-NO has a smaller parameter count.
 However, here, we test the model on a few shot learning problems.
 Increasing the model's parameter count worsens the overfitting problem.

 To prove this fact, we perform experiments on a fluid-solid interaction dataset with increased parameter count.
 We will observe that increasing the parameter count almost always hurts the performance, especially for very few hot learning scenarios.
+We will include this analysis in the revised manuscript.

 #### Table: Overfitting of basslines with higher parameters on NS-EW dataset.
 | models  | # Parameter (Used/Big) x 1e6 | # Train = 5  (Used / Big) | # Train=25  (Used/ Big) | # Train=100  (Used / Big) |